 Overview: When all your campaigns follow the same naming structure you’ll get a better overview which allows you to spot trends faster.
 In addition, you can easily see if a product category is performing well on one advertising channel and boost the advertising of this product category on other advertising channels.

 Control: When your ad accounts keep growing into tens if not hundreds of campaigns they can become unmanageable without a consistent naming convention.
 Once you’ve decided the variables you want to use, stick to them.
 Also, remember to arrange your variables hierarchically.
 Start with the broadest variable (e.g. geo) and move to step by step towards the most narrow variable.

 E.g. [channel] - [geo] - [ad type] - [brand] - [product category] - [promotion]

-Analysing/Grouping: When all your advertising campaigns are neatly named doing ad hoc analysis is easier.
+Analysing/Grouping: When all your campaigns are neatly named doing ad hoc analysis is easier.
 You’ll find the data you need in the blink of an eye and hence can focus on the analysis rather than spending valuable time on finding the right data to analyze.
 Using the same naming convention and structure across all your advertising platforms allows you to group campaigns sharing the same theme and analyze which advertising platform has the best product channel fit.

 Filtering: Being able to do filtering by variable might be one of the biggest pros of having a good naming convention.
 Just type in the variable name in the ad platforms filtering field and start analyzing.